Dherse/magritte/README.md

 *Ash* and *erupt* are both low-level, unsafe, mostly-generated bindings to the raw *Vulkan* API.
 This is similar to Magritte with a few notable exceptions:
 - Magritte has higher-level features ;
-- Magritte is a rendering library, not just raw bindings ;
 - Magritte's bindings (`magritte-vk`) are fully documented using the official *Vulkan* documentation.

 ### Vulkano

-*Vulkano* and Magritte are very similar, they share the design of being higher level while trying to keep the overhead as small as possible.
+*Vulkano* and Magritte are quite different, they share the design of being higher level while trying to keep the overhead as small as possible.
 In addition, both libraries try to make *Vulkan* a more productive (i.e easier to use) API.
+However, the main difference is that `magritte` is generated whereas, to my understanding, *Vulkano* is mostly hand-written.

 The main additions are the following:
 - Magritte is mostly generated, most of time is spent writing the binding generator and not hand-writing bindings ;
-- Magritte can automate synchronizations, allocations, shader compilations and more using `magritte` with `magritte-vk` ;
-- Magritte has full support for **all** *Vulkan* extensions, although safe usage is not guaranteed for all of them.
+- Magritte has full support for **all** *Vulkan* extensions, although not all of them have been tested.

 ### WGPU-rs

 *WGPU-rs* is amazing, it provides safe abstractions running on essentially every platform, while Magritte aims at only supporting *Vulkan*.
 This allows *wgpu* to run on more platforms including the web.
 This is **not** a goal for Magritte.
 However, Magritte still has a few advantages:
 - Magritte is single backend and therefore should be more uniform across targets ;
-- Magritte provides very high level features such as a render graph ;
+- (eventually) Magritte provides very high level features such as a render graph ;
-- Magritte does not follow a widely-compatible spec which allows for more features ;
-- Magritte supports a lot more features than *wgpu* currently does such as ray-tracing ;
+- Magritte supports a lot more features than *wgpu* currently does such as ray-tracing (using Vulkan extensions) ;
 - Magritte will (hopefully) be faster than *wgpu* due to having a single backend.

 ### GFX-hal

 *GFX-hal* is a deprecated, unsafe, low-level, generic astraction over common graphics API.
 It is the foundation that led to the development of *wgpu-hal* that powers *wgpu*.
 It was quite powerful but differences between the different graphics API led to its development being difficult and eventually halted.
 Magritte has a few advantages compared to *GFX-hal*:
-- Magritte is activelly developped, single backend, high level ;
+- Magritte is actively developed, single backend, higher level ;
 - Magritte is fully documented thanks to its documentation generator ;
 - Magritte only follows a single API making it easier to make ;
 - Magritte is mostly generated code.